aethereng/docker-codeaster/README.md

 ## Background

-As of version 15.2 and on [code_aster](https://code-aster.org) has become more pythonic than ever, with a massive refactoring of the source code and the migration of some functionality from FORTRAN to C++ code.
+As of version 15.2 and on, [code_aster](https://code-aster.org) has become more pythonic than ever, with a massive refactoring of the source code and the migration of some functionality from FORTRAN to C++ code.
 Furthermore, the compilation and production process is based on [singularity](https://www.sylabs.io/docs/) container technology.

 As a result, existing recipes to compile `code_aster` with [docker](https://www.docker.com/) like the excellent [code_aster_on_docker](https://github.com/tianyikillua/code_aster_on_docker) by [@tianyikillua](https://github.com/tianyikillua) are not applicable any more.